 We arrived at the venue and it was baking.
 I was feeling pretty light headed but nothing that a bit of focus and water shouldn’t fix.
 I sat to look through my slides one last time during the break, and tried to get into the zone.

 I got called up on stage, and instantly everything felt all wrong.
 I couldn’t think, I couldn’t focus, I couldn’t really see properly, my hearing was off.
-I started panicking and really started to fuck up my talk.
+I started panicking and really started to mess up my talk.
 I’ve delivered some pretty big talks overseas to rooms of around 500 people before; I’ve always been nervous but this was something way more serious than that.
 I was crashing real bad.
 My hearing went all funny as I ploughed my way through the first four slides in under two minutes.
 I forgot to say things, I don’t even think I properly introduced myself, I repeated things, I moved on to a new slide mid sentence.
 I was in a bad place, and I felt atrocious.

 After only a few minutes in, I said

 I feel like I’m about to pass out.
 A

 few people in the audience laughed, presumably thinking I was referring to the